 In Japan, the floods have affected large parts of Southern, Southwestern, and Central Japan, with extensive damage on Kyushu.
 A week of torrential rain caused massive landslides and flooding, killing at least 77 people.
 With some areas receiving over 80mm of rainfall an hour, the Kuma River in the Kumamoto Prefecture is at risk of flooding over.
 Eastern and Western Japan remain on 24-hour downpour alert, and missing persons searches are getting halted due to heavy rain.
 The flooding is also bringing sediment into farmland, damaging crops and negatively impacting farmers’ livelihoods.
 These weather conditions are expected to last another two weeks, bringing more harm.

-In response to this disaster, Give2Asia launched relief campaigns for India, China, and Japan.
+In response to this disaster, Give2Asia launched relief campaigns for Bangladesh, India, China, and Japan.
 We’re working with our local partners to support immediate needs and long-term recovery efforts.
 As all three countries deal with the evolving COVID-19 situation and this on-going natural disaster, your support will make a meaningful difference.